 4. Bookshelf Greens

-Train your pothos to climb along the edges of a bookshelf.
-Use small hooks or ties to guide the plant along the edges or up the sides.
-This not only adds life to your bookshelves but also turns them into a stunning plant display.
+You can train your pothos to climb along the edges of a bookshelf.
+Use small hooks or ties and guide it along the edges or up the sides.

 5. Indoor Archways